shopkeep/deis/docs/using_deis/config_application.rst

 Track Changes
 -------------

 Each time a build or config change is made to your application, a new :ref:`release` is created.
-Track changes to your application using ``deis releases``.
+Track changes to your application using :ref:`deis_releases`.

 .. code-block:: console